shinymonitor/flare/README.md

     <img src="assets/LOGO.png", width="200">
     <h1>FLARE Prediction Engine</h1>
 </div>

-FLARE (Field Learnable ARbitrary Event) Prediction Engine is an on-device-learning event prediction engine.
+FLARE (Field Learnable ARbitrary Event) Prediction Engine is a self-supervised closed-loop event prediction algorithm that has automatic online adaptation.
 It requires no pre-training, labeling or prior knowledge of the usage.
 It uses a neural network that learns the signatures of any detectable event directly in the field.

 ## How It Works